vatlab/VarStore/docs/vatdp_api.rst

-* Given a bag of variants ID, get variants genotypes This API will be called from VAT to get genotypes of samples given a bag of variant IDs.
+* Given a bag of variants ID, get variants genotypes This API will be called from VAT to get genotypes of samples given an array of variant IDs.

 	.. code-block:: python